 Excessive spending is often a way to avoid feeling certain emotions.
 If you check in with yourself before you go on a major spending spree, you may be able to identify if you’re feeling bored, lonely or stressed and are therefore spending money as a means to avoid the underlying emotion.
-Check in with yourself before you buy, and be mindful with your spending.
+Check-in with yourself before you buy, and be mindful of your spending.

 15. Stop trying to keep up with the Kardashians

 It’s hard to keep your blinders on and not compare your financial life to that of others, especially celebrities.
 However, it is really important to be clear about what matters most to you and make sure you build a financial plan that supports that vision.
 This will keep you moving toward your financial goals and stop you from spending money on things you don’t need, to impress people you don’t like.

 When you learn about personal finance, you’ll learn even more strategies to help you save money for your goals in life.
 Knowledge is power, and the more you know, the more you can save.